ansko/dpd_tools_cpp/readme.md

 ### periodic.cpp

-Create periodic structure made-up of mmt, modifier and polymer, similar to those studied by means of MD.
-Mainly for parameterization.
+Create periodic structure made of mmt, modifier and polymer, similar to those studied by means of MD.
+Mainly is done for the parameterization adjusting.

 ## Some useful links